pg_ttl_index

 Description

 A high-performance PostgreSQL extension that provides automatic Time-To-Live (TTL) functionality for data expiration.
-Features include background worker for automatic cleanup, multi-table support with different expiry times, configurable cleanup intervals, and production-ready implementation with ACID compliance.
+Features include background worker for automatic cleanup, batch deletion for high-load tables, auto-indexing of timestamp columns, configurable cleanup intervals, stats tracking, and production-ready implementation with ACID compliance.

 Released By